yandex-cloud/docs/en/managed-mongodb/operations/cluster-stop.md

 - API

-   Use the [start](../api-ref/Cluster/start.md) API method and pass the ID of the desired cluster in the `clusterId` request parameter.
+   Use the [start](../api-ref/Cluster/start.md) API method and pass the ID of the required cluster in the `clusterId` request parameter.

    The cluster ID can be requested with a [list of clusters in the folder](cluster-list.md#list-clusters).